-Racial covenants came to Minneapolis in 1910, when Henry and Leonora Scott sold a property on 35th Avenue South to Nels Anderson.
+In Minneapolis, the first racially-restrictive deed appeared in 1910, when Henry and Leonora Scott sold a property on 35th Avenue South to Nels Anderson.
 The deed conveyed in that transaction contained what would become a common restriction, stipulating that the "premises shall not at any time be conveyed, mortgaged or leased to any person or persons of Chinese, Japanese, Moorish, Turkish, Negro, Mongolian or African blood or descent."

 Henry Scott would soon become the first president of the Seven Oaks Corporation, a real estate development company that put this same language into thousands of deeds across the city.
-Our research has discovered 30,000 deeds with racial restrictions in Hennepin County.
-Our completed map will eventually reveal how much land was reserved for the exclusive use of white people by covenants in Minneapolis.

-These "unjust deeds," as one scholar has dubbed them, were the brainchild of the real estate industry.
+These unjust deeds," as one scholar has dubbed them, were the brainchild of the real estate industry.
 But they were quickly embraced by public officials, who saw them as a way to promote neighborhood stability.
 In the 1930s, federal housing administrators endorsed these legal instruments, requiring them for projects that used federally-backed financing.
 Lenders followed suit, accepting the rationale that covenants provided essential insurance for their investments in residential property.
 Banks made it a routine practice to "redline" or deny loans for properties in racially-mixed neighborhoods.

 This consensus on race and real estate began to crumble after World War II, which highlighted the hypocrisy of many racial policies in the United States.
 In 1946, the local chapter of the American Veterans Committee picketed the Minneapolis Realty Board to protest the use of racially-restricted deeds in a new housing development in Northeast Minneapolis.
 After a racial covenant blocked an Asian-American veteran from purchasing a home in the Oak Hill subdivision, protesters decried these discriminatory contracts as "unnecessary, undemocratic and un-American."
 The president of the real estate firm behind the development explained that for these kinds of projects "the federally backed savings and loan associations and banks require such a clause."
 He dismissed the protesters as "a bunch of trouble-making, flag-waving communists."